-Enhancement C: Optional sending multiple RCM messages in a ranging round
+5.4 Enhancement C: Optional sending multiple RCM messages in a ranging round

 Increase robustness and support scalability by optionally sending multiple "copies" of an RCM in a many-2-many ranging round.
-The challenging environment in the dynamic example scenario with temporary shadowing and interference can be coped with better by deploying a diversity strategy in terms of sending the RCM from several anchor nodes.
+The challenging environment in the dynamic example scenario with temporary shadowing and interference can better be coped with by deploying a diversity strategy in terms of sending the RCM from several anchor nodes.
 The contents in terms of scheduling information etc. would be the same.
 Other anchors as well as tags may be able to receive only a subset of anchors on the vicinity.

-This option constitutes a transmit diversity.
-Each RCM can be combined with an initiation and with an anchor position information.
-Any other than the first slot user in the round can already insert a response information to the previously slots sent initiation messages in its own RCM+Init message.
+This proposal constitutes a transmit diversity.
+We propose that each RCM can be combined with an initiation and with an anchor position information in a single UWB frame.
+This allows any other than the first slot user in the round to already insert a response information reacting to previously sent initiation messages in its own RCM+Init message.

-Enhancement D: Optional O-QPSK Ranging Support Service using slotframes
+5.5 Enhancement D: Optional O-QPSK Ranging Support Service using slotframes

-Slotframes have been introduces in 15.4 originally for TSCH operation as a more flexible option of organizing scheduled channel access than the rather rigid Superframestructure defined for the conventional beacon-enabled mode.
-The advantage of slotframes is the ability to define the number of slots per frame between 0 and 0xFFFF (64k) totally free and to be able to define the size of a time slot in terms of micro seconds between 0 and 0xFFFFF (ca. 1s) totally free.
+Slotframes have been introduces in 15.4 originally for TSCH operation as a more flexible option of organizing scheduled channel access than the rather rigid Superframe structure defined for the conventional beacon-enabled mode.
+The advantage of slotframes is the ability to freely define the number of slots per frame between 0 and 0xFFFF (64k) and to be able to freely define the size of a time slot in terms of micro seconds between 0 and 0xFFFF (ca. 1s).
 There is no limitation to multiples of the power of 2.
 Furthermore, the transmission of a beacon for each slotframe is optional and alternatively the time organization is done by other means [0].